sauldesigns/github-search/README.md

 ### Todos
   - Write MORE Tests
   - Add smoother transitions/animations.
-  - Add SQL database
-  - Feature to bookmark users or repos
+  - Feature to bookmark users or repos (almost complete)
   - Add more features